anand1115/Graphs/README.md

 <h4>Applications</h4>
 <ul>
 <li>Graphs are used for developing recommandation system for social media applications and ecommerce applications</li>
-<li>graphs are used to represent the flow of computation in computer science.<li>
+<li>graphs are used to represent the flow of computation in computer science.</li>
 <li>Google maps uses graphs for building transportation systems, where intersection of two(or more) roads are considered to be a vertex and the road connecting two vertices is considered to be an edge, thus their navigation system is based on the algorithm to calculate the shortest path between two vertices.</li>
 <li>In world wide web,One page will connect to another through link. which is develeped based on graph data structure.</li>
 </ul>